 Systemic lupus erythematosus (SLE) is an autoimmune disorder that causes inflammation of joints, tendons, skin, blood vessels and other connective tissue, and organs.
 SLE causes the immune system to produce antibodies that attack the body's healthy cells and tissue.
-Of all the forms of lupus, SLE is the most common and most well-known.
+There are several forms of lupus, but SLE is the most common and most well-known.

 SLE is more common in women aged 20-45 years old.
 It is also more common in people of African American, Native American, and Hispanic descent.

 Other factors that increase your chance of SLE include: